 Problematic nails that are thick, ingrown or damaged can be very debilitating and unsightly.
-This can lead to the surrounding skin and nails to become infected with bacteria or fungus.
+This can lead to the surrounding skin and nails to becoming infected with bacteria or fungus.

-At Acorn Chiropody and Sports Podiatry, we see a diverse range of problematic nail conditions which can be treated by our HCPC registered podiatrists.
+At Acorn Sports Podiatry, we see a diverse range of problematic nail conditions which can be treated by our HCPC registered podiatrists.
 In many cases, a one-off treatment is all that is required, but if the nails are persistently troublesome then the podiatrist will provide an alternative treatment plan for permanent resolution, such as nail surgery under local anaesthetic.

-If you have a problem with your nails, we would advise booking an appointment for a consultation where the podiatrist can explain the treatment process.
+If you have a problem with your nails, we advise booking an appointment for a consultation where the podiatrist can explain the treatment process.
 Early diagnosis and treatment will prevent continued pain and reoccurrence.

 What Conditions Do We Treat In Routine Podiatry?